omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 === Motivation

-The OMNeT\++ IDE offers several wizards via the File|New menu: New OMNeT++ Project, New Simple Module, New Compound Module, New Ini File, and so on.
+The OMNeT\++ IDE offers several wizards via the 'File|New' menu: 'New OMNeT++ Project', 'New Simple Module', 'New Compound Module', 'New INI File', and so on.
 By default these wizards already offer useful functionality to the user, but using the information in this chapter, it is possible to add to them new UI elements and content templates that are specific to simulation models.